openhab/openhab-docs/configuration/index.md

 - Start by modelling your house using a Semantic Model in Main UI.
   Use it to create groups for rooms and apply proper semantic tags right away.
-  This will ultimately save a lot of setup work, as it will allow for group functions such as "switch off lights in _kitchen_" or _ground floor_ or _house_" and also enable voice assistants to properly execute your instructions.
+  This will ultimately save a lot of setup work, as it will allow for group functions such as "switch off lights in _kitchen_" or _ground floor_ or _house_ and also enable voice assistants to properly execute your instructions.
   Be careful to apply a consistent naming scheme right in the beginning.
 - Use Main UI to manage Things.
 Remember that once initially configured, their configuration will not change much over time.